edsykes/sketch-mail-merge/README.md

 ![Template](https://raw.githubusercontent.com/kumo/sketch-mail-merge/master/docs/template.png)

-Prepare your data in CSV format, for example:
+Prepare your data in double CSV format, for example:

 ```
-cat,miao
+cat,,miao
-dog,woof
+dog,,woof
-fox,???
+fox,,???
 ```

 Select the template and then choose the plugin `Mail Merge` from the menu.
 Paste in the CSV format and you should see something like: